jackiepurdue/paper-2019-amr-uba/manuscript.md

 In addition, the 7903 draft quality MAGs were queried for AMR genes with RGI.
 RGI produced 1457246 results AMR determinants under the loose cutoff from the UBA data, 7171 for the strict cutoff,and 310 for the loose cutoff.
-It was hoped that pyhlogenetic analysis could find AMR determinants would be found in under the loose criterion that may have been missed by RGI-CARD.
+It was hoped that phylogenetic analysis could find AMR determinants would be found in under the loose criterion that may have been missed by RGI-CARD.
 The UBA BLAST results were included in the phylogeny in Figure {@fig:canon-prev-nrdb-uba-tree} for the analysis.
 The remainder of the analysis deals with relationships which are deemed to be interesting based on the locations of the UBAs between MCR family clades.